Quive87/LawTalk/README.md

 # LawTalk
-this about best and honest classmates of our class- Ayush Raj, Ayush malik and Daksh bansal.
+This about best and honest classmates of our class- Ayush Raj, Ayush malik and Daksh bansal.
+We trt and create one of the best projects.